 People with good ideas and who do good work solve problems.
 They let their ideas be defined by the importance of the problems their ideas solve.
-It’s the solving of the problem that gives their ideas power, not the adjective that slap onto their powerpoint slides.
+It’s the solving of the problem that gives ideas power, not an adjective slapped onto powerpoint slides.
 Great teams know this and drop pretense in favor of simple words like prototype, experiment, problem, solution, user, customer, lesson and design.
 Simpler language accelerates progress.
 Inflated language slows it down and confuses people on what the goals are.

 Calling yourself tall doesn’t make you tall.
 A word is just a word.
 It’s your actions that matter, not the labels you use.